 The financial world comes with plenty of jargon and an endless supply of acronyms.
 If you aren’t regularly exposed to financial words and phrases, it can seem like a totally different language.
 To avoid feeling out of the loop on your finances, it’s important to stretch those mind muscles and stay informed.

 For example, very financial advisor talks about asset allocation, but what does that really mean – and how can it help you make more informed decisions about your money?
 In today’s blog, we’ll cover the basics of asset allocation, as well as tips to help you find your unique asset allocation balance.

 What is Asset Allocation?

 In simple terms, asset allocation means that we try to make sure your stocks, bonds, exchange traded funds and mutual funds are set up to maximize the different asset classes in a way that gives you returns without risk you can’t handle.
 Too many people buy mutual funds and stocks and lose sight of the type of asset classes they own.

 Most common asset classes for stocks are Large Cap (capitalization or market value greater than $10 billion), Mid-cap (medium size or market value between $2 billion to $10 billion) and Small Cap (small size or market value less than $2 billion).
-There are developed international stocks (Europe, Canada, Austrailia) and emerging market international stocks (Brazil, China, India, etc.).
+There are also developed international stocks (Europe, Canada, Australia) and emerging market international stocks (Brazil, China, India, etc.).